ritua2/BOINCatTACC/README.md

 * user-interface: Creates a web interface to allow researchers to submit and track jobs.
 * API (api): Designed for large job batches.
 * applications: Dockerized applications for running on BOINC clients.
-* stampede2-backend: A command-line interface for submitting BOINC jobs from the Stampede2 superocmputer at TACC.
+* stampede2-backend: A command-line interface for submitting BOINC jobs from the Stampede2 supercomputer at TACC.
 This script can be run on any Linux system that has the SLURM scheduler available.

 To execute the jobs submitted through the BOINC server, that is, to become a BOINC client, download [BOINC][2] and Virtualbox if not installed already.
 Then, add the project using: